Simply (software company): Funding and investors

-In 2019, Simply announced that it raised $25 million in a round led by Tel Aviv-based venture capital firm Qumra Capital and later that year raised $50 million from Google Ventures (GV), Qualcomm Ventures and Hearst Ventures.
+In 2019, Simply announced that it raised $25 million in a round led by Tel Aviv-based venture capital firm Qumra Capital.
+In 2021 Simply raised $50 million from Google Ventures (GV), Qualcomm Ventures and Hearst Ventures.
 The company has raised $97 million to date.

 Social impact

-In April 2024, Simply launched the Sheba Music Room named Harmony, in collaboration with Sheba Medical Center's rehabilitation hospital.
+In April 2024, Simply launched the Sheba Music Therapy Room named Harmony at the Sheba Medical Center's rehabilitation hospital.
 Since its launch, the music room has been integrated into the hospital's therapeutic offering.
-It operates five days a week and offers rehabilitation patients lessons in piano, guitar and drums, as well as a full recording studio, music therapy and group sessions with professional teachers from the Jerusalem Music Academy.
+It operates five days a week and offers rehabilitation patients lessons in piano, guitar and drums, as well as a full recording studio, music therapy and group sessions with professional music therapists and teachers from the Jerusalem Academy of Music and Dance..